ynshung/better-yt-shorts/README.md

 ## Contributing
 All type of contributions are welcome.
 You may contribute by reporting bugs, suggesting new features, translating the extension or even by submitting a pull request.

-### 🌐 Translations
+### Translation
-Help translate the extension into your language!
+Know multiple languages?
+Help translate the extension so we can have a reach worldwide!
 See the list of supported locales [here](https://developer.chrome.com/docs/webstore/i18n/#choosing-locales-to-support).

 If your language is supported, you can start by forking the repo, copying the `_locales/en/messages.json` file and paste it to your locale code directory.
 Then, you can start translating the messages in the `messages.json` file.
 The `description` are just for reference and will not be visible to the user.